chain4energy/c4e-chain/x/cfevesting/README.md

 ## Concepts

-The purpose of `cfevesting` module is to provide functionality of locking tokens in a pool for specified amount of time, but with the ability to send those tokens to continuous vesting accounts.
-So, tokens are still locked but a cannot be sent further from vesting account.
+The purpose of `cfevesting` module is to provide the functionality of locking tokens in a pool for specified amount of time with the ability of sending those tokens to continuous vesting accounts.
+The tokens are still locked on the vesting accounts and cannot be sent further until the locking period ends.
 This allows to create vesting target groups (e.g. validators vesting pool, investors vesting pools).
-`Cfevesting` module keeps list of all vesting accounts cretated form vesting pools.
-It is use for calculation of current toens amount in vesting.
+The `cfevesting` module keeps track of all the vesting pools and vesting accounts and calculates the current amount of tokens in vesting.

 ### Vesting Pool

-Vesting pool locks some amount of tokens to configured period of time.
-Each vesting pool has its owner (account).
-One owner can have multiple vasting pools.
-Each vesting pool is identified by its name.
-The name is unique among all vesitng pools of one owner.
-Vesting pools have fillowing parameters:
+Vesting pool locks some amount of tokens for configured period of time.
+Each vesting pool has its owner (creator account).
+A single owner can have multiple vesting pools.
+Each vesting pool is identified by its unique name (among all the pools belonging to a single owner).

+Vesting pools have the following parameters:
-* name - unique name per owner
+* name - unique name (among owner's pools)
 * vesting type - vesting type used by vesting pool (see **[Vesting Type](#vesting-type)**)
 * lock start - time of pool creation
-* lock end - time of tokens unlocking
+* lock end - unlocking time (end of lock period)
-* initially_locked - amount locked initially in the pool
+* initially_locked - amount of tokens locked initially in the pool
-* withdrawn - amount withdrawn from the pool (currently tokens can be withdrawn only after lock end time)
+* withdrawn - amount available for withdrawn from the pool (current amount of tokens that can be withdrawn by the owner after lock end time)
-* sent - amount sent to vesting accounts from the vesting pool
+* sent - amount of tokens that were already sent to vesting accounts from the vesting pool

 ### Vesting Type

-Vesting type defines how continuous vesting account time values are calculated during creation:
+Vesting type defines how the continuous vesting account time values are calculated at its creation:
-* continuous vesting account start time - last block time + vesting type lockup period
+* continuous vesting account start time = last block time + vesting type lockup period
-* continuous vesting account end time - last block time + vesting type lockup period + vesting type vesting period
+* continuous vesting account end time = last block time + vesting type lockup period + vesting type vesting period

 where:
-* vesting type lockup period - is period of time when all tokens are locked
+* vesting type lockup period - period of time when all the tokens in the pool are locked
-* vesting type vesting period - is period of time when tokens are are lieary vested
+* vesting type vesting period - period of time when tokens are linearly vested

-The list of vesting types is predifined on genesis.
+The vesting types are predefined on genesis.

 ## Parameters